Case study- Repeated injuries

 The impact of future injuries was reduced as they also identified and explored relevant historical, circumstantial and personality factors driving overtraining including perceptions of pressure, perfectionism and desire to meet previous expectations of self and others.

-Historical, emotional and psychological factors can contribute to why some people find health behaviour change so challenging.
-Exploring those reasons often enables long term behaviour change.
+Historical, emotional and psychological factors can contribute to why some people find health related behaviour change so challenging.
+Effectively exploring those reasons often enables long term change.